-Figure 9 - Distribution of intensity levels over the dataset consisting of central slices from the MRI scans of nineteen CKCS.

 Once the training of the network had been completed, it was then possible to identify the regions within the canine brains which the retrained CNN associated with CLM.
 The dot product of the feature map of the model and the extracted “weights” from the final layer was then calculated to produce a Class Activation Map (CAM).